jmiguelem/jmiguelem/README.md

-- 👋 Hi, I’m @jmiguelem
+- 👋 Hi, I’m @jmiguelem Miguel Elizalde a 21 years old Computer Science student
 - 👀 I’m interested in most of the areas in Computer Science, but im trying to focus on Data Analytics and Web Development
 -  right now im trying to find my path, and i think the best way is by work experience
 - 🌱 I’m currently learning python/js